TzufLahan/Enhancing_Low-Resolution_Facial_Emotion_Recognition/README.md

 # 🧠 Enhancing Low-Resolution Facial Emotion Recognition via Super-Resolution

 This project investigates the use of **Super-Resolution (SR)** techniques to improve the accuracy of **Facial Emotion Recognition (FER)** systems on low-resolution images.\
-We explore how GAN-based restoration—specifically **GFPGAN**—can enhance degraded facial images before they are passed to deep learning classifiers.
+We explore how GAN-based restoration—specifically **GFPGAN** and **CodeFormer**—can enhance degraded facial images before they are passed to deep learning classifiers.

 ---

 ## 🌟 Project Objective

 While most state-of-the-art FER models are trained on high-resolution datasets, real-world scenarios (e.g. surveillance cameras, video calls) often involve low-resolution images.\
-This project proposes a deep learning pipeline that uses **GFPGAN for facial enhancement**, followed by classification with **pre-trained CNN models (e.g. VGG-16)** fine-tuned for emotion recognition.
+This project proposes a deep learning pipeline that uses **facial enhancement techniques such as GFPGAN and CodeFormer**, followed by classification with **pre-trained CNN models (e.g. VGG-16)** fine-tuned for emotion recognition.

 ---